Richard Kleindienst: Nixon administration

 Kleindienst in a group photo of Nixon's cabinet on June 16, 1972, fourth from the right in the back row.

 After Richard Nixon won the 1968 presidential election, John N. Mitchell agreed to serve as United States Attorney General on the condition that Kleindienst serve as Deputy Attorney General.
 Kleindienst suspended his private practice in 1969 to accept the post of Deputy Attorney General offered him by President Nixon.
-This gave him responsibilities relating to the government's suit against the International Telephone & Telegraph Corporation.Nixon and his aide John Ehrlichman told him to drop the case, which created an impression that they were violating their ethical obligations in favor of ITT, and that, as an attorney himself, Kleindienst was now obligated to report these ethical lapses to the state bars in the jurisdictions involved.
+This gave him responsibilities relating to the government's suit against the International Telephone & Telegraph Corporation.
+Nixon and his aide John Ehrlichman told him to drop the case, which created an impression that they were violating their ethical obligations (as attorneys) in favor of ITT, and that, as an attorney himself, Kleindienst was also now obligated to report these ethical lapses to the state bars in the jurisdictions involved.
 But in his official role as Deputy Attorney General, he also repeatedly told Congress that no one had interfered with his department's handling of the case, failing to mention either Nixon or Ehrlichman.

 On February 15, 1972, Attorney General Mitchell resigned effective March 1 in order to work on the Nixon re-election campaign, with President Nixon nominating Kleindienst to serve as his successor.
 After having served as Acting Attorney General for a little under three and a half months, his appointment was approved by the Senate on June 12 after an attempt to block the nomination by Ted Kennedy on the grounds of his involvement with ITT failed.